 114. On June 30, 2022, Musk informed Segal that replacement team member (and long-time Musk confidant) Antonio Gracias would be taking over the financing effort that Swan had helmed.
 But Gracias never appeared.

-ANSWER: Defendants admit the allegations in the first sentence of Paragraph second sentence of Paragraph 114.
+ANSWER: Defendants admit the allegations in the first sentence of Paragraph 114, but deny the characterizations therein.
+Defendants deny the allegations in second sentence of Paragraph 114.